mave5/podalize/README.md

 6- Either upload a mp3 file or provide a YouTube URL for transcription and analysis.

-Note: only tested on Ubuntu.
+7- Note: only was tested on Ubuntu.

+8- You may need to install ffmpeg.
+Follow instructions here: https://github.com/openai/whisper

 ## Refrencess
 - [pyannote.audio](https://github.com/pyannote/pyannote-audio)